juliantellez/kubernetes-raspberry/README.md

 # Kubernetes Raspberry

-This repository contains a walk-through of the necessary steps to provision a Kubernetes cluster powered by Raspberry PI.
+This repository contains a walk-through of the necessary steps to provision a Raspberry PI Kubernetes cluster.

  - [Equipment](./docs/equipment.md)
  - [Flushing the Operating System](./docs/os-flushing.md)